trinker/pathr/README.md

 #### `swap_index` & `swap_regex`

-In the next use I replace `qdap` with `textMinging` by referencing the third element:
+In the next use I replace `qdap` with `textMining` by referencing the third element:

     myfiles %>%